You add content to the map two different ways:

 Every map may include content created either or both ways.

-If you publish a site on CD, and that site includes maps, you should include instructions that the maps will only work from a PC with an active Internet connection.
+If you publish a site on removable media, and that site includes maps, you should include instructions that the maps will only work from a PC with an active Internet connection.

 You can see an example map on the Second Site demonstration site.